 Do you have a flexible schedule?
 Ask about “First Sail” opportunities outside our regularly scheduled sessions.

-To register, please email event coordinator Ryan Gaskin: firstname.lastname@example.org
+To purchase a Christmas Gift Certificate (or list yourself for our 2018 schedule notification), please email event coordinator Ryan Gaskin: firstname.lastname@example.org

 If all sessions for the current year are completed and you would like to be notified of next year’s schedule, leave your email address using the contact information above.